Tommaso Campanella, The City of the Sun

 Laws and judgement

-“They have but few laws, and these short and plain, and written upon a flat table and hanging to the doors of the temple, that is between the columns” (Tommaso Campanella, The City of the Sun).
+“They have but few laws, and these short and plain, and written upon a flat table and hanging to the doors of the temple, that is between the columns” (Campanella, 2001).

 The utopia in the legal world is that laws should be few, short, and plain.
 This would help to bring law and judicial decisions closer to non-experts.
 The great thing about the legal method is that it makes it possible to deal with various strategies of the parties in a process and to justify the final decision by means of legal arguments.
 Law is conceived as an interpretative activity, where the power of conviction of each party becomes relevant.